-Ensuring that children grow with good access to quality and sustainable health services
+Our aim is to ensure that children grow with good access to quality and sustainable health services.

-Issues: high infant and maternal mortality rates due to lack of knowledge of preventive health, malnutrition, preventable diseases, HIV/Aids, and poor access to health facilities.
+Issues: Haiti has high rates of infant and maternal mortality due to lack of knowledge of preventive health, malnutrition, preventable diseases, HIV/Aids, and poor access to health facilities.

-Key Activities: nutrition programs, vaccination, sensitization of the population on cholera, training of health workers and leaders in Integrated Preventive Health practices, and the construction and equipment of Cholera Treatment Units.
+Key Activities we promote: nutrition programs, vaccination campaigns, sensitization of the population on cholera, training of health workers and leaders in Integrated Preventive Health practices, and the construction and equipment of Cholera Treatment Units.

-Ensuring children acquire basic competencies and life skills
+We work in order to ensure children can acquire basic competencies and life skills

-Issues: insufficient access to ECCD (Education Centered on Child Development), qualified teachers, school infrastructure and school supplies, low capacity of students, high percentage of school drop outs.
+Issues: insufficient access to ECCD (Education Centered on Child Development), qualified teachers, school infrastructure and school supplies, low capacity of students, high percentage of school absences and studies abandonment.

 Key activities – support to schools, ECCD (CTBV: Centre Timoun byen vini (creole) - Healthy Child Center) program, training of teachers and school principals, capacity building for senior staff of the Department of Education, vocational training, functional literacy for adults, book and material supplies, school infrastructure improvement and equipment.

 Water, Hygiene and Sanitation

 Our efforts in this field is to ensure that children and their families live in a safe environment with clean drinking water.

 Issues: proliferation of water-borne diseases, poor access to water and sanitation infrastructure, unsafe environment and lack of knowledge of good hygiene practices and infrastructure management.